 Many of our team members have firsthand experience in recovery from substance abuse.
 Compassion, empathy, and a high level of support are some of the founding principles of Clearhaven Recovery.

 Learn more about Clearhaven Recovery and how we help those in the greater Boston area find healing from addiction in our outpatient programs today.
 Contact us at 833.970.2054 or reach out online to begin your journey to recovery.

 Our mission is to restore families by healing individuals.
-We help those in our treatment programs not only get sober, but maintain sobriety long-term.
-Through a supportive environment, compassionate care, and family engagement, our participants take their lives back from substance use disorders.
+We help our clients achieve and maintain sobriety through supportive compassionate care and family engagement.
+Our sole focus is our clients and to guide them in taking their lives back from alcohol and drug addiction.

 View Our Facility